-If you are subject to this requirement, you must reside for an aggregate of two (2) years in your country of citizenship or last country of legal permanent residence, or have the requirement waived before being eligible for other U.S. immigration status, including H, L or permanent residency.
+If you are subject to this requirement, you must reside for an aggregate of two (2) years in your country of citizenship or last country of legal permanent residence, or have the requirement waived before being eligible for certain other U.S. immigration status, including H, L or permanent residency.
 J-2 spouses are also subject to the requirement.
 Note: Obtaining a waiver can be difficult and expensive.
 You would likely need to hire an immigration attorney to help you in the process.

-If you have been in the U.S. on a J student visa for more than six months, you will not qualify for a J-1 Research Scholar visa category until 12 months after the student visa ends.
-J-2 spouses are also subject the 12 month bar.
+If you have been in the U.S. on a J student visa for more than six months, you will not qualify for a J-1 Research Scholar visa category until 12 months after the J student visa ends.
+J-2 spouses are also subject to the 12 month bar.
 The 12 month bar is not the same as the Two Year Home Residency Requirement.

-Canadian citizens are exempt from applying for an F-1 or J-1 visa stamp in your passport, however, you must complete the Application for a Visa Certificate to receive an I-20/DS-2019 form and pay the SEVIS fee which are required in order to enter the U.S. in F-1/J-1 status at a U.S. port-of entry.

-Canadian landed immigrants must have an I-20/DS-2019, pay the SEVIS fee and have an
+Canadian citizens are exempt from applying for an F-1 or J-1 visa stamp in your passport, however, you must complete AVC to receive an I-20 or DS-2019 Form.
+You are also required to pay the SEVIS fee in order to enter the U.S. in F-1 or J-1 status.
+Canadian landed immigrants must have an I-20 or DS-2019 Form, pay the SEVIS fee and have an

-F-1/J-1 student visa in their passports in order to enter the U.S.
+F-1 or J-1 student visa in their passports in order to enter the U.S.

-STUDENTS CURRENTLY IN THE U.S. IN OTHER VISA TYPES:
+5. STUDENTS CURRENTLY IN THE U.S. IN OTHER VISA TYPES:

-Student who wish to study at Princeton with a visa type other than F-1 or J-1 must be sure that their visa allows full-time study at a University and employment authorization (if the student plans to work during studies).
+Student who wish to study at Princeton with a visa type other than F-1 or J-1 must be sure that their visa allows full-time study and employment authorization (if the student plans to work during studies).
 IMPORTANT: Students in B-1/B-2 or WT/WB Visitors Visa status or F-2 dependent visa status are NOT eligible to study or be employed and must change their status to F-1 BEFORE enrolling in courses.